Why Nefertiti Still Fascinates Us Today | LatestLY

 A new city for the god Aten

-Around 1350 BC, the royal couple left the capital Thebes and within a short time had the city of Akhetaten ("horizon of Aten"), with a population of 50,000, built as the new royal residence.
+Around 1350 BC, the royal couple left the capital Thebes and within a short time built the city of Akhetaten ("horizon of Aten"), with a population of 50,000, as the new royal residence.
 The location was a valley protected by steep cliffs, the plain of Amarna.

 Akhenaten also had a temple dedicated to his god built in record time, the Gem-pa-Aten ("Aten is found").
 But by decreeing monotheism, the ruling couple made powerful enemies.
 Thousands of priests were unemployed.